DungBeetleBASH/strike/README.md

 ##Please Note

     The API is in the early stages of development and is likely to change.
-    In particular, the map[string]interface{} return objects are soon to be changed to more usable structs.

 ##API